GautamVG/iot_mini_project/README.md

 > Run on a Raspberry Pi with Raspbian or any Unix-like OS

-Required: Python (with the venv module), pip, NodeJS
+Required: Python (with the venv module), pip

 ```
 python -m venv venv
 venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.rpi.txt
 cd dist
 python app.py
 ```

 ## Development

+> While developing without a Raspberry Pi
+>
-> While developing without a Raspberry Pi, use the `parking_detector_sim.py` package in `app.py`.
+> -   Use the `parking_detector_sim.py` package in `app.py`.
 This package simply simulates vehicle traffic without any physical sensor data
+> -   Use `requirements.txt` instead of `requirements.rpi.txt` for installing python packages

 Required: Python (with the venv module), pip, NodeJS